§ 170. Action for divorce. An action for divorce may be maintained by

 of the penal law.

-(5) The husband and wife have lived apart pursuant to a decree or
+(5) The spouses have lived apart pursuant to a decree or judgment of

-judgment of separation for a period of one or more years after the
+separation for a period of six months or more after the granting of such

-granting of such decree or judgment, and satisfactory proof has been
+decree or judgment, and satisfactory proof has been submitted by the

-(6) The husband and wife have lived separate and apart pursuant to a
+(6) The spouses have lived separate and apart pursuant to a written

 acknowledged or proved in the form required to entitle a deed to be

-recorded, for a period of one or more years after the execution of such
+recorded, for a period of six months or more after the execution of such

 agreement and satisfactory proof has been submitted by the plaintiff

-that he or she has substantially performed all the terms and conditions
+that such plaintiff has substantially performed all the terms and

-of such agreement.
-Such agreement shall be filed in the office of the
+conditions of such agreement.
+Such agreement shall be filed in the

-clerk of the county wherein either party resides.
-In lieu of filing such
+office of the clerk of the county wherein either party resides.
+In lieu

-agreement, either party to such agreement may file a memorandum of such
+of filing such agreement, either party to such agreement may file a

-agreement, which memorandum shall be similarly subscribed and
+memorandum of such agreement, which memorandum shall be similarly

-acknowledged or proved as was the agreement of separation and shall
+subscribed and acknowledged or proved as was the agreement of separation

-contain the following information: (a) the names and addresses of each
+and shall contain the following information: (a) the names and addresses

-of the parties, (b) the date of marriage of the parties, (c) the date of
+of each of the parties, (b) the date of marriage of the parties, (c) the

-the agreement of separation and (d) the date of this subscription and
+date of the agreement of separation and (d) the date of this

-acknowledgment or proof of such agreement of separation.
+subscription and acknowledgment or proof of such agreement of

 (7) The relationship between husband and wife has broken down